Public speaking nerves is something which can effect even the most seasoned and talented professional.

 19. Have a clear message

-Focus instead on your message, how you will support it and bring it to life.
+Focus instead on your message and how you will support it and bring it to life.

 Have notes prepared in case you need to refer to them but don’t hold them.

-Think of your message in the form of a tweet, make it as clear and as simple and as compelling as possible.
-If you can’t express it with impact in a tweet do you really have a strong one.
+Make it as clear, simple and as compelling as possible.
+If you can’t express it with impact in a tweet, do you really have a strong one?

 20. Don’t try to be perfect

 Remember your audience can’t see what you are feeling.
-They don’t want to see a slick polished speaker on a platform.
+They don’t want to see a slick, polished memorised speaker on a platform.

 I really hope you enjoyed this post.
 If you did, please feel free to share it through your preferred social media channels below and subscribe to our mailing list so you won’t miss any future posts.

-Image: Courtesy of flickr.com
+Image: Courtesy of Canva.com